einomi/CheckMateUI/README.md

 ✅ 🔃 Accessibility.
 Ensure it is possible to use dropdowns, popups and other interactive elements with the keyboard.

-✅ Resizing <textarea> should not break markup (check all textarea on site).
+✅ Resizing <textarea> should not break markup (check all textarea on the website).

 ## 4th priority tasks